 “These are the generations of Jacob” (Gen 37:2)

-(“These are the names of the sons of Levi in their generations” [Exod 6:16, 19])
+“These are the names of the sons of Levi in their generations” )Exod 6:16, 19)

 “And these are the generations of Aaron and Moses” (Num 3:1)

 Humanity is introduced by the formula: “This is the book of the generations of Adam” (Gen 5:1).
-This is followed by a list of the first ten generations of humankind from Adam, Seth, and Enosh to the hero of the Flood—Noah (Genesis 5).
-Thenceforth, it is replaced by the heading “These are the generations of …” before almost each generation.
-This formula serves as an organizing element in the sequence of the Priestly narrative, and even the creation account was included within this framework through the concluding words “these are the generations of the heavens and the earth when they were created” (Gen 2: 4a).
-The term תולדות at these closing words may be secondary in form, appearing at the end of the section instead of its more customary place at the beginning.
-Secondly, the meaning of the term here is unusual.
-Normally signifying the “branching out of the offspring of x,” here it denotes “the matter of the development” or “the history of the heaven and earth.”
-The Priestly author (or one of the final compilers) appears to have created this formula in order to bring the story of the creation into line with the overall genealogical framework.
+This is followed by a list of the first ten generations of humankind from Adam, Seth, and Enosh to the Flood hero, Noah (Genesis 5).
+Thereafter, it is replaced by the heading “These are the generations of …” before almost every generation.
+This formula serves as an organizing element in the sequence of the Priestly narrative, and even the creation account was included within this framework, through the concluding words “these are the generations of the heavens and the earth when they were created” (Gen 2: 4a).
+The term תולדות in these closing words may be secondary, as it appears at the end of the section instead of its more customary place at the beginning and its meaning here is unusual.
+Normally signifying the “branching out of the offspring of x,” here it denotes “the story of the development” or “the history of heaven and earth.”
+The Priestly author (or one of the final compilers) appears to have created this formula to bring the story of the creation into line with the overall genealogical framework.

-The final occasion on which the formula appears is Num 3:1: “And these are the generations of Aaron and Moses” (cf. Exod 6:16, 19)—immediately followed by a list of the priestly and Levitical clams.
-The concluding point of the genealogy clearly identifies the circles from which the composition issued, the Priestly writer seeking, inter alia, to provide an overarching outline of the lengthy and well-established line from Adam to the first priestly and Levitical descendants of Aaron and Moses.
-Although the genealogy was not penned by a single hand, numerous literary traditions being incorporated in it that were consolidated over time, the unit as a whole constitutes a relatively homogeneous, chronologically-organized genealogy spanning the creation of the world to the rise of the priestly and Levitical clans in Israel.
+The final occasion on which the formula appears is Num 3:1, “And these are the generations of Aaron and Moses” (cf. Exod 6:16, 19), where it is immediately followed by a list of the priestly and Levitical clans.
+The end of the genealogical sequence clearly identifies the environment from which the composition emerged, as the Priestly writer sought, among other things, to present a comprehensive outline of the extensive and authenticated line from Adam to the first priestly and Levitical descendants of Aaron and Moses.
+The genealogy was not penned by a single hand and the numerous literary traditions incorporated within it were consolidated over time.
+However, the unit as a whole constitutes a relatively homogeneous, chronologically oriented genealogy spanning from the creation of the world to the rise of the priestly and Levitical clans in Israel.

-The stories integrated into the genealogies are concise, primarily containing genealogical data relating to the number of sons, the women that gave birth to them, the lifespan of the main protagonists, and a report of their death.
-In some instances, the Priestly author adds narratival details, such as in the account of the Flood, Abraham’s covenant with God in Canaan (Genesis 17), and his purchase of the Cave of Machpelah (Genesis 23).
-Following the survey of Aaron, Moses, and the emergence of the priestly and Levitical clans, no further need exists for the “these are the generations of …” framework, the priestly author turning his attention to other, larger events.
-Inter alia, he incorporates larger, ready-made literary units, such as the cultic ordinances given to Moses in the tabernacle (Leviticus 1–27) and the various legal sections in Numbers.
-At the end of the Priestly thread, however, he turns once again to the patriarchal stories, ending with an account of Moses’ death to conclude the history of that generation (Deut 34:1a1, 7*, 8–10).
+The stories integrated into the genealogies are concise, containing primarily genealogical data relating to the number of sons, the women that gave birth to them, the lifespan of the main protagonists, and reports of their deaths.
+In some cases, the Priestly author added narrative details, such as in the account of the Flood, Abraham’s covenant with God in Canaan (Genesis 17), and his purchase of the Cave of Machpelah (Genesis 23).
+After the description of Aaron, Moses, and the emergence of the priestly and Levitical clans, no further need exists for the “these are the generations of …” framework, and the priestly author turned his attention to other, larger events, and incorporated longer, preexisting literary units, such as the cultic ordinances given to Moses in the Tabernacle (Leviticus 1–27) and the various legal sections in Numbers.
+At the end of the Priestly thread, however, he turned once again to the patriarchal stories, ending with an account of Moses’ death to conclude the history of that generation (Deut 34:1a1, 7*, 8–10).

 3.2.2.
 The Genealogical Sequences in the non-Priestly Material